 Norwegian Church Aid in Malawi

 Norwegian Church Aid believes it is only the people and the communities themselves that can bring lasting change.
-We implement our programmes together with Malawian partner organisations and in close contact and coordination with local government structures.
+We implement our programs together a broad spectrum of civil society and faith-based organisation with significant constituencies in the country.
+We also work closely with government ministries and authorities on different levels, relevant to our programs.
 This is in line with our overall goal of contributing to sustainable development for Malawi and its people.
-Our partners have demonstrated a community-centred approach, rich experience and deep knowledge of the local context.